Hack-TIY-2015-OfficeHawk/officehawk/README.md

 ###<a name="org-delete"></a>Deleting an Org

-Deleting an org (v2: and all associated entities)
+Deleting an org and all associated entities

 **URL** /organizations